SDL-Hercules-390/hyperion/readme/README.HAO.md

 5. [Giving credit where credit is due](#Giving-credit-where-credit-is-due)

 ## About
 The Hercules Automatic Operator (HAO) feature is a facility that allows one to automatically issue panel commands in response to certain messages being issued.

 To use the Hercules Automatic Operator facility, one first defines a "rule" consisting of a "target" and an associated "command".
 The "target" is just a regular expression pattern used to match against the text of the various messages that Hercules issues as it runs.
 Whenever a match is found, the rule "fires" and its associated command is automatically issued.

-The Hercules Automatic Operator facility is ONLY for those messages issued BY HERCULES to its HMC (hardware console).
-It CANNOT be used for whatever messages the guest operating system may issue to any of its terminals.
-It is only a HERCULES automatic operator and NOT a "VSE", "MVS", "VM", etc, automatic operator!
+The Hercules Automatic Operator facility is **only** for those messages issued **by Hercules** to its HMC (hardware console).
+It **cannot** be used for whatever messages the guest operating system may issue to any of its terminals.
+It is only a **Hercules** automatic operator and **not** a "VSE", "MVS", "VM", etc, automatic operator!

 ## Defining a rule
 To define a HAO rule, enter the command:
     hao  <tgt>
 to define the rule's "target" match pattern (a simple regular expression), followed by the command:
     hao  <cmd>
 to define the rule's associated panel-command.

 The target pattern is a simple regular expression value as defined by whatever regular expression support your supported host build platform happens to support.
 For Windows it must be a Perl Compatible Regular Expression (PCRE).
 For other supported build platforms it might be some other supported regular expression syntax.
 Check your host platform's programming documentation for further details.